koor-tech/kbase/docs/knowledge/koor/koor-operator.md

 ## Features
 These are the features currently available in the Koor Operator:
 * Install KSD with sane defaults
+* Checks if the cluster meets the minimum recommended resources
 * Get notifications when newer versions of KSD, Ceph or the Koor Operator are available
 * More features are planned soon!